malthuswaswrong/Wurkset/README.md

 	* Should be able to tag a property in the class with an attribute that will mark it as an index.
 	* Then library will index on that attribute for faster searching
 	* This is hard, but worth it for long term.
+* [ ] Improve version control.
+	* Can be more efficient with diffs instead of full copy.